warcos2/splinterwar-bot/README.md

 - Based on https://github.com/alfficcadenti/splinterlands-bot
 - And: https://github.com/PCJones/ultimate-splinterlands-bot

-## IMPORTANT:
+## Important:
+Currently there are 2 branches:
+- Master: better overall stability and performance, but less updates.
-This is the beta branch, so it may have some bugs and not the best performance.
-If you want the best stability, please use master branch.
+- Beta (this one): more updates, but may have some bugs and degraded performance.

 ## Actual Features
 - Multiple accounts with only one instance.